Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

-Buying the best bass headphones isn't just about selecting headphones with the loudest bass; it's about finding headphones that deliver full, clear sound without compromising on the bass.
+Buying the best bass headphones isn't just about selecting headphones with the loudest bass; it's about finding headphones that deliver full, clear, well-rounded sound without compromising on the bass.
 In this guide, I'll share my analysis for the best bass headphones on the market right now that fulfill this promise.

 Bass.
 Isn't that what we all care about in popular music?
 Loud beats, thick basslines, sharp snares.
 Good bass can make or break songs – and the headphones you use to listen to them.

 But too often, headphone manufacturers make the mistake of confusing “good bass” with “loud bass”.
 Loudness is important, but you need clarity to balance things out.
 Headphones that focus too much on the low-end often feel “rumbly” and disorienting.

 This was my objective in creating this roundup on the best bass headphones.
 I wanted to find not just headphones that deliver loud bass, but a pleasurable listening experience – robust mids, clear highs, and round bass.

 Search for bass headphones and you'll be confronted by hundreds of options.
 Besides well-known brands – Beats, Audio Technica, Sony – there are countless startups, Chinese makes, and small brands offering surprisingly competent products.

 For this review, I evaluated 17 different headphones.
 My top 5 picks for the best bass headphones are: